michaelgobz/imageclassifier/README.md

 * Options:
   * Set directory to save checkpoints: python train.py data_dir --save_dir save_directory
   * Choose architecture: python train.py data_dir --arch "vgg13"
-  * Set hyperparameters: python train.py data_dir --learning_rate 0.01 --epochs 20
+  * Set hyper-parameters: python train.py data_dir --learning_rate 0.01 --epochs 20
   * Use GPU for training: python train.py data_dir --gpu
+  * The  --force flag trains the network even if a checkpoint is already saved in the save_directory.
   * Example: python train.py flowers --arch "vgg13" --learning_rate 0.01  --epochs 20 --gpu
   * The training loss, validation loss, and validation accuracy are printed out as a network trains and after training a checkpoint is saved in the save_directory.

 #### Predict flower name from an image with predict.py along with the probability of that name.

 That is, you'll pass in a single image /path/to/image and return the flower name and class probability.

 * Basic usage: python predict.py /path/to/image checkpoint